-The IELTS Indicator Test was been introduced by the IELTS partners so that during the Covid-19 shutdown you can still take the exam.
+The IELTS Indicator Test was introduced by the IELTS partners so that during the Covid-19 shutdown you could still take the exam.

-It is an official IELTS test, but it is taken from your own home, and it provides and 'indication' of what your IELTS score will be.
+It is an official IELTS test, but it was taken from your own home, and it provided and 'indication' of what your IELTS score would be.

 It is held once a week at a scheduled time.
 You will need to have a desktop or laptop and a good internet connection.